Navigation » List of Schools » Pierce College » Economics » Economics 1 – Principles of Economics » Summer 2020 » Final Exam

 C match price cuts, but not price increases.

-D stand at the high point of the competition spectrum.
+D stand at opposite ends of the competition spectrum.

 Question #35